TheOtherRolesAU/TheOtherRoles/README.md

 - Added Hacker option "Cant Move During Mobile Gadget Duration"
 - Added Security Guard mobile cams after placing all screws
 - Added Lover option "Enable Lover Chat"
+- Added return votes in meetings: You'll now get your votes back if your target got shot by the Guesser
+- Added New Option for Guesser: Guesser can't guess Snitch if they has done all tasks (created by Mr_Fluff)
+- Added The Other Roles changelog announcement popup
 - Changed that the Bounty Hunter exclude their Lover
-- New Option for Guesser: Guesser can't guess Snitch if they has done all tasks (created by Mr_Fluff)
-- Added return votes in meetings: You'll now get your votes back if your target got shot by the Guesser
 - Changed the position of the Witch icon in meetings for better visibility
 - Fixed a bug where the spy had a white name for Impostors in chat
 - Fixed a bug where the Guesser and Swapper UI in meetings was behind the visor cosmetics
-- Added The Other Roles changelog announcement popup

 **Version 3.3.3**
 - Fixed a bug where a guessed Guesser could guess